TriangleSide/GoTools/README.md

-# GoBase
+# GoTools

-GoBase is a library for other GoLang projects.
-It provides utilities designed to standardize development practices and streamline the creation of new applications.
+GoTools is a tool set for GoLang projects.

 ## Documentation